 Creating space for and calling into being a more complex lexicon for and of Africa, and for an African standpoint in and for the rest of the world.
-Nadja Ofuatey-Alazard, Felwine Sarr, and Yvonne Adhiambo Owuor, the curators of the festival »Membrane – African Books and Ideas« played with the metaphor and idea of membrane to engage notions of »Africa,« mostly to complicate the idea of Africa through its imaginary, words, and the thoughts and impressions of those invited to participate.
+Nadja Ofuatey-Alazard, Felwine Sarr, and Yvonne Adhiambo Owuor, the curators of the festival »Membrane – African Literatures and Ideas« played with the metaphor and idea of membrane to engage notions of »Africa,« mostly to complicate the idea of Africa through its imaginary, words, and the thoughts and impressions of those invited to participate.
 The event and this issue offers associated keywords such as fluidity, synergy, connection, permeation, flow-cross-flow, pulsing, receiving, and repulsing as sites through which this imagining might (or might not) flow.

-In imagining a gathering like the festival »Membrane – African Books and Ideas,« what did we envisage?
+In imagining a gathering like the festival »Membrane – African Literatures and Ideas,« what did we envisage?
 People in celebration; color, curiosity, technology, literature, song, food, visuals, aromas, books, words, movement, creativity, linkages, diversities, commonalities, churning thoughts, questions, provocations, laughter; interrogating the many ways of Africa, multigenerationality, variety, among other things.
 In keeping with the theme »Membrane,« we imagine the festival and the issue to be a reflection on associated keywords such as porosity, fluidity, selection, barriers, safety, synergy, connection, filtration, osmosis, permeation, concentration, dilution, flow-cross-flow, fouling, blocking, narrowing, mitigation, cleansing, pulsing, filtration, feeding, skin, veil, receiving, repulsing, masks, drums.
 We hope to blur a few imagined boundaries so that the idea of flow and exchange among living membranes is visible.

 What is the imaginary geography of Africa?
 What is the actual geography?
 What would a lived map of African space actually look like?
 Who defines »African« identity?
 How?
 For what purpose?
 Who is an African?
 What is an »Africa?« What are the other ways of »Africa?«